EnsembleGovServices/TimeConvertorApp/README.md

 # Time Convertor Application

-**Welcome to the Time Convertor App GitHub repository.
-Time Convert App provide adds custom post-type Events and provides an option for time conversion on the frontend interface**
+**Welcome to the Time Convertor App GitHub repository.The Time Convertor App provide adds custom post-type Events and provides an option for time conversion on an intuitive frontend interface**
 ## How to install the plugin
 The Plugin can be installed with two methods:
 1. Download the repository and make a zip file of "nasa-time-converter-app" and then upload the zip under the WordPress Dashboard -> Plugins -> Add new plugin.